Krook9d/PurpleLab/README.md

 A clean installation of Ubuntu server 22.04 available : [Here](https://ubuntu.com/download/server?ref=linuxhandbook.com)

 > ⚠️ If you use Ubuntu server 23.10 you will have issues with python library installation

+⚠️ Enable Hardware Virtualization ⚠️ :

+In VM Ware workstation -> Go to the settings of the VM -> Processors -> Virtualization engine -> enable "Virtualize Intel VT-x/EPT or AMD-V/RVI"
+In Virtualbox ->
+In physical machine -> Set your mother board to allow Hardware Virtualization

 In your home folder, Download repo :
 ```bash